Broadway and Hollywood stars team up for star-studded Clinton fundraiser

-Hollywood East is gathering for a star-studded fundraiser for Hillary Clinton on Monday night..
+Hollywood East is gathering for a star-studded fundraiser for Hillary Clinton on Monday night.

 The event called "Stronger Together" will be hosted by Billy Crystal at New York City's St. James Theatre.
 Studio chair Harvey Weinstein is among the evening's producers.